MattFryer/Qlik-Web-Highlight/README.md

 Here are the steps to get it installed and working yourself:

-  1. Download the QlikView Web Highlighting ZIP archive file from https://github.com/MattFryer/QlikView-Web-Highlight/releases/download/v1.0/qvhighlight_v1.0.zip
+  1. Go to the latest QlikView Web Highlighting release at https://github.com/MattFryer/QlikView-Web-Highlight/releases/latest/.
+Click on the file named qvhighlight_vX.X.zip to download.
   2. Unpack the folder and its contained files from the archive to a folder on you hard drive.
   3. Upload the folder and its contents to your website (eg. using FTP)
   4. Edit the web page(s) in which you wish to display QlikView script and add the following lines within the <head> section: